mateors/blockchain/README.md

 they are very similar to function calls, only that they occur between two separate systems.
 In blockchain terms, a server is often referred to as a node.

+## What is DAPP?
+A decentralized app (also known as a dApp or dapp) operates on a blockchain or peer-to-peer network of computers.

+A decentralized application is a computer application that runs on a decentralized computing system.
+DApps have been popularized by distributed ledger technologies such as the Ethereum blockchain, where DApps are often referred to as smart contracts.

 ## What Does a DAPP Need?
 * Login user